 Social care complaints can take longer than others to complete.
 But as long as there is evidence that the complaint is being actively investigated, we would normally want you to allow the council's procedure to be completed before we would accept the complaint.

-You can complete an online complaint form.
+For more information on how to complain, visit our contact page or complete an online complaint form.
 If your complaint involves a child it would be helpful if you could provide their full name and date of birth.

 If you’re a child or young person making a complaint to us we’ll give you extra help.
 We’ll help you make your complaint to the council if you haven’t done that already, and keep in touch with you regularly while it goes through the complaints procedure.
 Once we’re in a position to consider your complaint ourselves we’ll give it priority, and we’ll use the means of contact with you that you prefer – including email or text, if you like.
 If you want us to, we’ll also help you find an advocate to support you with your complaint.

 If you can consider my complaint what will the Ombudsman look for?

 We do not review the merits of decisions or professional judgements about someone’s needs or the services to be given to them.